 I like to bring all relevant parties along for the design from the start; collaborating with users and engineers early on before creating any mocks instead of designing by myself.

-I want the accessibility products I work on to be free for the user.
+I want accessibility products to be free.
 According to the US Department of Labor, people with disabilities are excluded from the workforce or are unable to work, with 22.7% employed, compared to 65.5% of people without a disability.
 In emerging markets, 80% to 90% of persons with disabilities of working age are unemployed, whereas in industrialized countries the figure is between 50% and 70% (UN Department of Economic and Social Affairs).

 I have designed features that use AI.
 It is impressive and can be useful.
-It has accessibility benefits, like defining images without alt text for blind folks.
-I often use it for research, and ask it to format responses in a way that suits my brain (e.g. putting data in a table).
+It has accessibility benefits, like defining images without alt text for blind folks (and we all know most images do not have alt text nor captions).
+I often use AI for research, and ask it to format responses in a way that suits my brain (e.g. putting data in a table).

-I am concerned with AI.
-There is an aggressive market rush towards AI, and it's the solution that has been prescribed to every problem in tech and business.
-There are very real inhumane military and environmental effects of AI, that we must collectively reject and be willing to boycott on behalf of.
+That said, I am concerned with AI.
+There is an aggressive market rush towards AI, and it's the solution that has been prescribed to seemingly every problem in tech and business.
+There are very real inhumane military and environmental effects of AI, that we must collectively reject and be willing to boycott or conduct other forms of activism on behalf of.

 I commit to being responsible in designing AI interfaces, and speaking loudly when it's not being used responsibly.
 We have to prioritize human life and the environment above all else, including a lucrative and effective AI solution.